MisterCoffey/MisterCoffey.github.io/_posts/2017-01-2-Kickster.md

 Our algorithm tells us that *Love Found* has a 85 percent probability of success.
 It would have had an even higher probality of success (94 percent) had it set a goal of $3,000 with more levels, and ended in May.

 *Renegade Repo* is an example of a project with a low probability of success.
 The campaign has features typical of unsuccessful Kickstarters: 1.
-It is longer than a successful campaign (45 days); 2. it is a video project, which fail more often than not; 3. the fundraising goal is high at $65,000; and 4. it sets fewer than eight fundraising levels.
+It is longer than a successful campaign (45 days); 2.
+It is a video project, which fail more often than not; 3.
+The fundraising goal is high at $65,000; and 4.
+It sets fewer than eight fundraising levels.

 ![model](../images/kickstarter/Renegade.png)

-Our algorithm tells us that *Renegade Repo* has a 3.7 percent probability of success. *Renegade Repo* would have 94 percent probability of success if it: 1. lowered its goal to $3,000; 2. greatly increased its number of fundraising levels; 3. lowered its duration to 30 days; and 4. ended the campaign in early May.
+Our algorithm tells us that *Renegade Repo* has a 3.7 percent probability of success. *Renegade Repo* would have 94 percent probability of success if it: 1.
+Lowered its goal to $3,000; 2.
+Increased its number of fundraising levels; 3.
+Lowered its duration to 30 days; and 4.
+Ended the campaign in early May.

 **Modeling Risks**

 There are a few risks associated with out dataset.

 While our Kickstarter prediction model is accurate on a test set, it is not without its risks.
 The model sees little downside to increasing the funding levels.
 If one predicts a campaign and adds 30 funding levels, the model increasing the probability of success.
-The reality is that dozens of funding levels probably adds clutter and confusion to a campaign.
+The reality is that dozens of funding levels probably add clutter and confusion to a campaign.

 Moreover, the model trained on data from 2009-2011.
-Tastes cn change every few years.
+Tastes can change every few years.
 So can website demographics.
 The model does not account for potential changes in taste and traffic.
-This of course will require more data.
+To address this risk, we will need more data.